DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/importing.md

 > y
 ```

-A table will then be shown so you can confirm the import of the located users:
+A table will then be shown, so you can confirm the import of the located users:

 ```text
 +-------------+-------------------+---------------------+